rickkuilman/digital-humani-php-sdk/README.md

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-## Laravel Package Boilerplate
+## PHP Package Boilerplate

-This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com). ❤️
+This package was generated using the [PHP Package Boilerplate](https://laravelpackageboilerplate.com) by [Beyond Code](http://beyondco.de/).